tesfamic/a3_autodrive_challenge_1/README.md

   <img src="src/mission_control/src/autodrive_2021.jpg" width="600" height="400" />

   The repo here is INCOMPLETE (sample code).
-The complete version will be released around summer 2022.
+The complete version will be released in summer 2023.

 ### ROS Packages
 ---